Daniel-Stephende5/IM2-Repository/README.md

 ## ⚙️ Installation

-Follow these steps to set up the project on your local machine.
+<h1>Follow these steps to set up the project on your local machine.</h1>

 ### Prerequisites